• WORK

 photographer: c. palma

 The restaurant is located in a traditional rowing club in Lima, founded in 1875, at the end of the sailboat pier.
-The project is inspired on the club’s first building, a metal and wooden structure painted in marine white.
-The dining space opens thoroughly to the sea view and can be transformed in an open terrace in summer by pivoting frameless glazing.
-The roof in punctuated with limean traditional skylights called “teatinas” to ensure homogeneous lighting and ventilation.
+The project is inspired by the club’s first building, a steel and wooden structure painted in marine white.
+The dining space opens thoroughly to the sea view and can be transformed into an open terrace in summer by pivoting frameless glazing.
+The roof is punctuated with limean traditional skylights called “teatinas” to ensure homogeneous lighting and ventilation.

 LAS DALIAS APARTMENTS